Ashtanga Vinyasa Yoga

 At Collierville Yoga, we practice Ashtanga Vinyasa Yoga or simply Ashtanga Yoga.
 A popularized name for a systematic approach to yoga as a form of therapy (Yoga Chikitsa) for the body, providing access to the deeper nature of the eight aspects of personal yoga development.
 This system was developed by SRI K. Pattabhi Jois in Mysore India during the middle 20th century as a devoted student to Krishnamacharya who is attributed with exposing yoga to the western world.
 Ashtanga translated from the ancient language of yoga equates to Eight Limbs, or the eight aspects of yoga development.
 The physical practice is one of the eight aspects known as Asana or postures.

-Ashtanga Vinyasa Yoga is a pre-set series of postures performed in a specific order moving in a specific manner with each inhalation and exhalation.
+Ashtanga Vinyasa Yoga is a pre-set series of postures (Asana) performed in a specific order, moving in a specific manner with each inhalation and exhalation (Vinyasa).
 This provides a rhythmic connection extending the length of the body during inhalations and folding into the various postures during exhalation.
-This specific set of postures allows beginners to experience healthful benefits from the very beginning and to develop a deeper practice consisting of more postures as the body develops and becomes healthy and strong.
+This specific set of postures allows beginners to experience healthful benefits from the very beginning, and to develop a deeper practice.
+Students develop based upon their own effort, desires, challenges, and self-discipline to create a practice that maintains the health of the body and peace of mind.

-Beginner classes are shorter in length and generally include the opening sequences, standing sequences, a few primary series postures, and a closing sequence of postures.
+Beginner classes also known as Ashtanga Vinyasa “Half” Primary is a selected set of postures from the Ashtanga Vinyasa First Series discussed below.
+The “Half Primary” is shorter in length (60 minutes) and generally includes opening sequences, standing sequences, a few primary series postures, and a closing sequence of postures.
 Our instructors provide clear instruction for each movement through inhalation and exhalation, assisting students with variations to suit individual limitations and challenges.
 Virtually anyone who is able to perform basic physical fitness can benefit from this class.
-The key to yoga posture development is frequency of practice and consistency over time.
+The key to Ashtanga yoga posture development is frequency of practice and consistency over time.
+We ask you to only do what you can and desire to work toward.
 A beginner may see beneficial results by taking one or two classes per week.
-Three classes per week will have a strong impact on the speed of the body’s development, strength, and flexibility.
+Three or more classes per week will have a strong impact on the speed of the body’s development, strength, and flexibility.
 Each posture is designed to provide a specific benefit to an area of the body including the muscular system, skeletal system, digestive system, respiratory system, circulatory system, and nervous system.
 No part of the body goes unaffected in an Ashtanga yoga practice.

-There is an additional intermediate and advanced set of posture series for those who seek additional challenges in their practice.
+Collierville Yoga offers classes offer an Ashtanga Vinyasa Second Series class currently held Tuesday evenings 6-7 pm.
+This set of posture series for those who seek additional challenges in their practice.
 These levels are generally recommended to be taken under the close supervision with a yoga instructor with many experience under other instructors who have studied under the direct line of SRI K. Pattabhi Jois and his extended family.
-Individual development through the intermediate and advanced series is a life-long practice and not to be treated as a finish line but as a journey to be explored.
-All eight aspects of yoga is something to be practiced and experienced daily.
-Anyone who desires to create a yoga practice is encouraged to discover the level and degree of practice that makes them feel healthy and leaves them wanting to practice as often as is possible.
-Yoga should never be a hardship to be endured.
-It should be an experience to relish each time the mat is approached.
+Individual development through the second series or the additional advanced yoga posture series is part of a life-long practice not to be treated as a finish line but as a journey to be explored.